Surface Gauge Invariance, Soft Limits and the Transmutation of Gluons into Scalars: Polarization Choice for

 In addition, in Ref.~\cite{Cheung:2017ems}, the authors show that acting with $\mathcal{T}_{i,j,k}$ in $n-2$ adjacent gluons together with the action of $\mathcal{T}_{l,m} = \partial_{\epsilon_l \cdot \epsilon_m} $ on the remaining two, $i.e.$, acting with

-where $\{a_1,a_2,\ldots,a_n\}$ is an ordered set of labels, turns the $n$-point gluon amplitude into a pure Tr$(\phi^3)$ amplitude.
-This then suggests that, by acting consecutively with $(n-2)$ $\W_e$ operators, we should also be very close to turning the gluon amplitude into a Tr$(\phi^3)$ one.
+where $\{a_1,a_2,\ldots,a_n\} = \alpha$ is an ordered set of labels, turns the $n$-point gluon amplitude with color-ordering $\alpha$ into a pure Tr$(\phi^3)$ amplitude with the same color-ordering.\footnote{If, instead, we acted with \cref{eq:TransmOp} on a gluon amplitude with ordering $\beta \neq \alpha$, the resulting amplitude would be a doubly color-ordered amplitude of bi-adjoint scalar theory.} This then suggests that, by acting consecutively with $(n-2)$ $\W_e$ operators, we should also be very close to turning the gluon amplitude into a Tr$(\phi^3)$ one.
 As we explain in the next section, this is exactly the case.

 However, to flesh this out, we first need to have some control on the objects we obtain after acting with $\W_e$.
 We will achieve this via the special gauge choices $\alpha_n=0,1$, which allow us to recast the action of $\W_e$ as a split factorization, using the constraints given in Eq.~\eqref{eq:splitAlpha}.
 Splits hold at the level of the surface integral that defines scalar-scaffolded gluon amplitudes at low energies.
 As we will see, working directly at string-level will give us a natural way of explaining what happens when we apply $\W$ consecutively on the different gluons.
 Then, in \cref{sec:polConfigFinal}, we translate the results from splits back to standard polarization/momentum space and compare the action of our operators with that of $\mathcal{T}[a_1,a_2,\cdots,a_n]$ from Eq.~\eqref{eq:TransmOp}.